rajinder-yadav/micro_test/README.md

 ```C++
 test.fixture();
 ```

+All subsequent tests will run without a fixture.

 ## Test Suites
 To make use of test suites, it's as simple as separating each test suite in it's own test file.
 You've already seen how easy it's to create a test project.
 Just do the same with a new file to group your test as you see fit.